 Proper snowmobile clothing should be worn.
 It should be comfortable and not too tight.
 Always check the weather forecast before going on a ride.
 Dress for the coldest weather expected.
-Thermal underwear next to the skin also provides a good insulation.
+Thermal underwear next to the skin also provides a good insulation

 Wear an approved helmet at all times for safety and comfort.
 They provide both warmth and reduce injury.
 A stocking type cap, balaclava and face mask should always be carried or worn.
 Goggles or a face shield that attach to the helmet are indispensable.
+Carry colored lens if your helmet is not equipped so.